php-mongo/docker-compose-app/README.md

    b) If your application cannot deliver emails, you can access the reset email from the email log.
 All emailing is logged by default: this setting 'MAIL_LOG_CHANNEL=emails' can be disabled in the .env file.
    c) Alternatively, delete the database/sqlite/database.sqlite file and run a new setup process: all existing login users and server configurations will be removed
 4) If the application loads, and you see an error message relating to database connection or no database, or an error message that contains: "Failed to parse MongoDB URI: 'mongodb+srv'" then it's likely that the .env file setting: IS_DOCKER_AP= might be set to false.
 Make sure this setting is true for docker builds
+5) Known errors on Windows:
-5) If this repository in cloned to a Window box, when you run 'pmasetup win-build' and the last three lines shown after the build completes have error message like:
+   a) When this repository in cloned to a Window box, then run 'pmasetup win-build' and the last few lines displayed after the build completes have error message like:
-   a) /etc/profile.d/phpmongoadmin.sh: line 3: syntax error near unexpected token `$'{\r'
+   b) /etc/profile.d/phpmongoadmin.sh: line 3: syntax error near unexpected token `$'{\r'
-   b) this is due to Window rewriting the line endings - to fix do the following
+   c) This is due to GIT for Windows rewriting the line endings and the file phpmongoadmin.sh is executed in the containers shell environment
+   d) A supposed fix is to add: autocrlf = false to a ~/.gitconfig file -- "good luck with that"...
+   e) To convert the 'crlf' back to 'lf' use the following procedure:
-   c) Using Notepadd++ open the local version of the file: docker/build/php-mongo-web/scripts/phpmongoadmin.sh
+   f) Using Notepadd++ open the local version of the file: docker/build/php-mongo-web/scripts/phpmongoadmin.sh
-   d) Click > Edit > EOL Conversion > then select > Unix (LF) and save the file
+   g) Click > Edit > EOL Conversion > then select > Unix (LF) and save the file
-   e) Run: 'pmasetup win-build' again - the 3 error message lines should not appear after build completion
+   h) Run: 'pmasetup win-build' again - the 3 error message lines should not appear after build completion

 ## Disclaimer
 Please be aware of the following: